 That’s not to say they won’t want to engage with your sales team, but this will be much later in the piece.
 Because of their confidence about using the internet to research everything from restaurants to potential life partners, millennial software buyers will have thoroughly researched their needs and potential solutions, and come to the table with a deep understanding of what they require.

 Some are terming this the end of solution selling; but in any case, this age group has likely had fewer in-person B2B sales experiences, and what experiences they have are likely to be short and to the point, with little opportunity to build personal rapport.

 This means your content needs to step up a level.

-Think words like pain points, entertaining, useful, authentic, inspiring, customer-centric, useful, insight-driven, sharable, useful, surprising and personalised (plus, did we mention useful?), and banish concepts like specifications thought leadership (so 2000).
+Think words like pain points, entertaining, useful, authentic, inspiring, customer-centric, useful, insight-driven, sharable, useful, surprising and personalised (plus, did we mention useful?), and banish concepts like specifications or thought leadership (so 2010).
 Think beyond the whitepaper and consider alternative forms like video and social media to help broadcast your message.